John Cannon (racing driver)

 Cannon participated in one World Championship Formula One Grand Prix, on 3 October 1971 in the US Grand Prix at Watkins Glen.
 He finished 14th, thus he scored no championship points.
-He also participated in one non-Championship Formula One race, the Questor Grand Prix, finishing up in 12th.
+He also participated in one non-Championship Formula One race, the Questor Grand Prix, finishing in 12th.
 During 1971 he also ran strongly in a number of rounds of the European F2 championship, impressing many.